Welcome to the Twin Falls Urban Renewal Agency

 The Twin Falls Urban Renewal Agency, also known as TFURA, was formed in 1965 to utilize federal Housing and Urban Development funds to spur renewal efforts in downtown Twin Falls.
 Those improvements on Main Avenue and Shoshone Street were completed in the early 1970s, along with acquisition of several parking lots by the City of Twin Falls and TFURA.

 In 1988, the State of Idaho added the ability for URAs like TFURA to use tax increment financing to help create new, good jobs and continue with their classic mission of renovating downtown.
-Because of the new state law, TFURA created its first Revenue Allocation Area, or RAA, to assist Universal Frozen Foods’ (now Con-Agra) and Henningsen Cold Storage’s expansion by increasing the sewer capacity and building a new road.
-The increased tax revenue was the income stream to pay off the bond that paid for those improvements.
+Because of the new state law, TFURA created its first RAA, to assist Universal Frozen Foods’ (now Con-Agra) and Henningsen Cold Storage’s expansion by increasing the sewer capacity and building a new road.
+The increased tax revenue from these private expansions was the income stream to pay off the bond that paid for those improvements.

-- 2011/2012 - TFURA and the City of Twin Falls assisted Chobani Yogurt to build a new 1 million square-foot, $450 million capital investment yogurt production plant to serve their expanding market.
+- December 2012 - TFURA and the City of Twin Falls assisted Chobani Yogurt to build a new 1 million square-foot, $450 million capital investment yogurt production plant to serve their expanding market.
 The City and TFURA have invested about $36 million in new infrastructure to accommodate their operations in Twin Falls.
-As of December 2012 Chobani had 330 employees and expect to increase their workforce in 2013 to about 550.
-Chobani's economic impact will be more than $1 billion annually as the main ingredient is milk and all the milk is sourced locally.
+Chobani has hired more than 500 employees to fill their skilled jobs.
+Chobani's economic impact is more than $1 billion annually as the main ingredient is milk and all the milk is sourced locally.
 It has led to vendors opening plants in our region such as FabriKal in Burley to supply them plant-based yogurt containers.

-- 2010 - St. Luke’s Magic Valley Medical Center opened a new 110-employee financial services office downtown; the City and TFURA assisted by providing off-street parking and making other infrastructure improvements.
+- May 2010 - St. Luke’s Magic Valley Medical Center opened a new 110-employee financial services office downtown; the City and TFURA assisted by providing off-street parking and other infrastructure improvements.